zachlasiuk/arm-software-developers-ads/content/learning-paths/microcontroller/avh_vio/_index.md

 ---
-title: Investigate example Virtual Peripheral implementation
+title: Investigate an example Virtual Peripheral with Arm Virtual Hardware

 description: Explore an example Python implementation of a Virtual Peripheral with Arm Virtual Hardware and Virtual IO